 Child soldier is a world practice of using children in ethically and politically related violence.
 They are seen as cheap and easy to maintain and consider disposable.
 The menace of child soldiers has crippled many lives of the upcoming generation of kids.
-The government’s failure and inability to secure the life of masses and the most vulnerable in Northeast Nigeria has led to a rampant increase of child soldiers in the region.
+The government’s failure and inability to secure the life of the masses and the most vulnerable in Northeast Nigeria has led to a rampant increase of child soldiers in the region.

 Child soldiers are being coerced and brainwashed into believing they are fighting for uprightness, prestige, revenge and many other false cooked up lies by this sect in places like central Africa, People Democratic of Congo, Maiduguri in Northeastern Nigeria, and Somali.